 Transparent Purchasing / Farm Gate Pricing

-We purchase ripe coffee cherry a short walk from the farmers’ homes, and in 2020 we paid $1.54 USD per pound directly to the farmers (green weight equivalent).
+We purchase ripe coffee cherry a short walk from the farmers’ homes, and in 2021 we paid $2.02 USD per pound directly to the farmers (green weight equivalent).
 We have no exclusivity contracts or obligations with any farmers and they are completely free to sell to us or do their traditional processing and sell to other traders.
-In order to sell to us the farmers need to be more careful and selective in their picking, but they no longer must do the pulping, washing, and initial drying at home as they must when selling to all other buyers in the region.
-Unfortunately, this is less than we paid in prior years; as the Covid-19 severely impacted the coffee industry this year we lowered our purchase and sale prices along with every other producer we are aware of.
-It was an unfortunate reality, but we were glad to remain by far the highest price in the region, and keep purchasing when other traders no longer would.
-In the 2020 season the price from the other commodity-focused traders fluctuated from $0.64-1.12 USD per pound (green weight equivalent), and therefore our price was 38-140% above other buyers.
+In order to sell to us the farmers need to be more careful and selective in their picking, but are then freed of the labor in pulping, washing, and initial drying at home which they must do when selling to all other buyers in the region.
+All other traders in the region are commodity-focused and in the 2021 season their prices fluctuated from $0.77-1.15 USD per pound (green weight equivalent), and therefore our price paid to farmers was double their average.